State of Partner Manager Pay in 2026

 If you are interviewing for a partner manager role right now, three takeaways:

 One: the mid-to-senior jump is your biggest leverage point.
 If a company is hiring you as a senior IC and offering you a mid-level band, push back with the data.
-The $42K median gap is real.
+The gap between the $101K mid-level median and the $130K senior median is real money.

 Three: VP-level partner roles are increasingly ecosystem-shaped.
 If your background is traditional channel sales (deal registration, partner tiering, MDF), and you want to move up, you need a thesis on how ecosystem strategy connects to revenue.
 Without it, you cap out around senior director.